kxvalencia/capstone/README.md

 ### 3. Setup the Database

 - Access phpMyAdmin by going to a web browser and type in: http://localhost/phpmyadmin/
-- Click "New" on the left hand side to create a new database and call it "capstone".
+- Click "New" on the left hand side to create a new database and call it `id21196724_capstone`.
 Then click the "Import" button in the middle of the top bar.
 - Select the sql file inside the db/ directory from the repo and keep all the options set as-is.
 If successful you should see no errors and a 'users' table inside the capstone database (on the left).

 <br>